coherent-research/dcs-documentation/DCSUserGuide.md

 - Select the meter and open the **Interrogation** tab.
 - Select **Data collection** from the list and pick the date range you wish to interrogate the meter over and click the **Start** button.
-- Dcs now fetches the data from the meter within the specified date range and overwrites this to the database.
+- DCS now fetches the data from the meter within the specified date range and overwrites this to the database.
 - While the interrogation is occurring, the main panel displays the trace of information exchanged between DCS and the meter.
 - The interrogation will complete automatically when all the data is read.
 Alternatively the session can be terminated at any time by clicking the **Cancel** button.